lachdoug/normans_site/readme.md

 Sinatra app.
 Launch start.rb

+One static directory at /config
+No ENVs
-No ENV, DB or directories are required.
+No DB